sagemath/sagewiki_to_gh-2022-10-10/days14/projects/robust.md

     x.__init__(...) initializes x; see x.__class__.__doc__ for signature }}}

 4. C.dd, C.dd_3, (for C a Macaulay2 chain complex) should work.
 For now, C.dot("dd")[3] works.
-C.dd should probably return a sage list of Macaulay2 matrices, until a ChainComplex type is defined.
+C.dd should probably return a sage list of Macaulay2 matrices, until a 'ChainComplex' type is defined.